-We’re doing what Matt is asking for with our Flip-IT service: you add a new user or company and our scripts provision the switches and firewalls, Cisco’s Call Manager (if the user has an IP phone), create user’s account in Windows AD, create a new VDI VM for the user (and associated disk), install the software in VDI VM, and a few other things.
+I was involved with an IT-as-a-Service product that did exactly what Matt is asking for: you’d add a new user or company and the provisioning script would configure the switches and firewalls, Cisco’s Call Manager (if the user has an IP phone), create user’s account in Windows AD, create a new VDI VM for the user (and associated disk), install the software in VDI VM, and a few other things.

-It works as well as it does because we’re tightly controlling the underlying infrastructure – you can’t just slap our automation tool on top of a spaghetti hodgepodge of switches, firewalls, load balancers and servers from multiple vendors (because Gartner told you mix-and-match will automagically lower your TCO) and expect it to work.
-The tools can handle multi-vendor environments, but there has to be at least some order in the chaos.
+It worked really well because the underlying infrastructure was tightly controlled – you couldn’t just slap that automation tool on top of a spaghetti hodgepodge of switches, firewalls, load balancers and servers from multiple vendors (because Gartner told you mix-and-match will automagically lower your TCO) and expect it to work.
+It’s not a problem to handle multi-vendor environments, but there has to be at least some order in the chaos.

 Netconf would enable you to write the correct configuration to a switch given a set of changes from a front end.
 This doesn't seem like it would be too difficult to implement into a management suite.

 Netconf is just a transport mechanism (RPC over SOAP or SSH) and a slightly more convenient encoding format (XML instead of text).
 It simplifies the implementation details (you don’t have to write expect scripts), but not the hard part of the problem (generating device configurations).